RadioAstronomySoftwareGroup/pyuvsim/docs/usage.rst

 Running a simulation
 ====================

-``pyuvsim`` takes a UVData object, instrument configuration settings, and a source catalog and effectively "fills" the UVData object with simulated data.
-The function ``uvsim.run_pyuvsim`` in uvsim.py accepts as input a path to a yaml ``obsparam`` file and writes out the data to ``uvfits`` format.
+The function ``uvsim.run_uvsim`` in uvsim.py accepts as input a path to a yaml ``obsparam`` file and writes out the data to ``uvfits`` format.
 Optionally, it can also skip writing the data out and just return a ``UVData`` object filled with simulated data.

 This is demonstrated in more detail in ``run_param_pyuvsim.py`` in the scripts directory.
 See :doc:`parameter_files` for information on the parameter files.

+Under the hood, pyuvsim generates a ``pyuvdata.UVData`` object without data and then fills it with simulated data.
+The function ``pyuvsim.run_uvdata_uvsim`` provides this lower-level functionality if needed.

 Using MPI
 ^^^^^^^^^